brettmillerb/Pester-Wiki/Developement-rules---technical.md

 ## General rules
 - any new feature requires tests for itself
-- any new publicly exposed (exported) function need to have comment based help fullfiled
+- any new publicly exposed (exported) function need to have comment based help fulfilled
-- any file need to end with an empty line
+- any file needs to end with an empty line
 - no trailing space in any lines
-- for indentation please use spaces not tabs
+- for indentation please use spaces, not tabs
+- use Pester v4 notation for assertions e.g. ```1 | Should -Be 1``` not ```1 | Should Be 1```
+- avoid using aliases - specially ```?```,```%``` and other "one letters"
+- before push code to the Pester GitHub repository run tests for Pester code

 ## PowerShell Core compatibility rules

 Due that Pester is now supported (since v.
-4.0.9) also on PowerShell Core 6.x is now available for operating system different than Windows, please
+4.1.0) also on PowerShell Core 6.x is now available for operating system different than Windows, please
 - use ```[System.Environment]::NewLine``` instead of `` `n``, `\n`, `` `r``, `\r` or combination of them
-- remember that the EOL (end of line) chars in files added to the Pester repository will be converted to Windows style automatically by git - it's configured by attributes set in [.gitattributes](https://git-scm.com/docs/gitattributes) so you can see something like
+- remember that the EOL (end of a line) chars in files added to the Pester repository will be converted to Windows style automatically by git - it's configured by attributes set in [.gitattributes](https://git-scm.com/docs/gitattributes) so you can see something like

 ```
 PS <FOLDER_PATH>/Pester> git add .